faststeak/IA-smb_status/README.md

 # IA-smb_status V1.0

-This Input Add-on runs a PowerShell script to query the SMB configuration of Windows systems.
-It also has PowerShell  inputs for environments that have restrictions unsigned PowerShell scripts.
+This Input Add-on runs PowerShell inputs to query the SMB configuration of Windows systems.

 ## Installation